DataStrategist/DataStrategist/README.md

 ### Hi there, I'm [Amit](https://amitkohli.com/) 👋

-## I'm a bicultural environmental engineer turned data director and data science educator.
+## I'm a bicultural environmental engineer turned data director and data science educator and speaker.
 I use R for most things, sometimes even correctly!
 I believe in diversity and have spent my entire 20+ year career working to improve this world or the lives of the people that live in it.

 - 🔭 I’m currently working on finishing my infinite list of unfinished packages!
 - 🌱 I’m currently learning Baysian inference
 - 👯 I’m looking to collaborate on COVID-19 or #BlackLivesMatter initiatives.
 Contact me, [I'm willing to volunteer](https://amitkohli.com/consulting)!
 - 💬 Ask me about United Nations, International Development, NGOs, charities, teaching and anything R!
-- 📫 How to reach me: [my consulting site](https://amitkohli.com/consulting)
+- 📫 How to reach me: amit.kohli.consulting@gmail.com
 - 😄 Pronouns: He
-- ⚡ Fun fact: I live in a small flat with a balcony, but I'm still composting my food waste and growing ~70 tomatos ATM, 6 types of chilli and a bunch of other stuff!
+- ⚡ Fun fact: I live in a small flat with a balcony, but I'm still composting my food waste and growing ~70 tomatos, 6 types of chilli and a bunch of other stuff!

 ### Connect with me: